Hengle/Folkvangr/README.md

 ## Production Goals and Art Style
 The first goal is to produce an animated short/trailer.
 This can then be used to pitch a crowdfunding campaign for a longer cinematic trailer or an RPG style video game, depending on the amount of funds raised.

-The style and medium will be determined by the art team, but I am open to hybrid techniques.
-I’d be interested in integrating the hand drawn look of 2D with 3D pipeline techniques, if it can be done in a timely and cost efficient manner.
-Examples include rotoscoping used for The Banner Saga.
-Otherwise, 3D is the industry default.
+The style and medium will be determined by the art team, but will likely employ hybrid techniques.
+A pipeline will need to be established to optimize gameplay graphics while still maintaining a cohesive style between the 2D and 3D elements.
+The closest reference examples would probably be Telltale games and The Banner Saga.

 Emphasis will be placed on character animation, cinematography, story, and visual stylization.